What to Expect in the Emergency Department During the COVID-19 Pandemic

-Children’s Emergency Medicine and Trauma Center is the only Level I Pediatric Trauma Center in the Washington, DC, metropolitan area, as verified by the American College of Surgeons.
-The only freestanding children’s hospital in the area, Children’s National Health System serves as the regional referral center for pediatric emergencies.
+The Emergency Medicine and Trauma Center at Children’s National is the only Level I Pediatric Trauma Center in the Washington, D.C., metropolitan area, as verified by the American College of Surgeons.
+As the only freestanding children’s hospital in the area, Children’s National serves as the regional referral center for pediatric emergencies.

 As a Level I Pediatric Trauma Center, we are uniquely qualified to provide emergency care for children, from the design of the department to our highly skilled professionals who understand the special needs of younger, smaller patients.

-- Rapid Treatment Unit The Rapid Treatment Unit’s pediatric physicians and nurse practitioners help patients with minor acute illnesses and injuries.
-The Rapid Treatment Unit is open daily from 7:00 am – 3:00 am.
+- Fast Track Unit.
+The Fast Track Unit’s pediatric physicians help patients with minor acute illnesses and injuries.
+The Fast Track Unit is open 24 hours, 7 days a week.

-- Evaluation and Treatment Unit The Evaluation and Treatment Unit provides care to those patients who require up to 24 hours of treatment, but do not require a hospital admission.
+- Evaluation and Treatment Unit.
+The Evaluation and Treatment Unit provides care to patients who require up to 24 hours of treatment, but do not require a hospital admission.

 The Power of Prevention